reakkiio/test35810/webscout/Local/README.md

 - **Hugging Face Integration:** Download models directly with interactive file selection
 - **Flexible Model Specification:** Support for `repo_id:filename` format for direct file targeting
 - **OpenAI-Compatible API:** Use with any client that supports the OpenAI API
+- **Ollama-Compatible API:** Use with any client that supports the Ollama API
 - **Interactive CLI:** Powerful command-line interface for model management
 - **Chat Interface:** Built-in interactive chat with system prompt customization
 - **Streaming Support:** Real-time streaming responses for chat and completions
 - **GPU Acceleration:** Utilize GPU for faster inference when available
 - **Context Window Control:** Adjust context size for different models and use cases
+- **Model Management:** Copy, show details, and list running models
+- **Embeddings Support:** Generate embeddings from models
+- **RAM Requirement Warnings:** Automatic warnings about RAM requirements for different model sizes

 ## ⚙️ Installation